ImLuCz/ImLuCz/README.md

 - 👀 I’m interested in Csharp stuff
 - 🌱 I’m currently learning Csharp
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me discord: https://discord.gg/dkgb32xXRe
+- 📫 How to reach me

 <!---
 theoneandonlySyth75/theoneandonlySyth75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.